miketweaver/bsidesslc-hacker-challenges-2017/world_wide_web/200_nope_nope_nope/solution.md

 Ok we're looking for a Name, and they have the word Hosts?
 Weird.
 Let's look at the page they gave us in the previous challenge.

 What we saw was a page that said 'nope nope nope'.
 If you pull up the source code you see a comment saying they haven't setup their DNS, the domain should be `slc.punk`, and that you could add it into your hosts file.
 Notice the use of the word 'hosts'?
-This is what we're lookin for.
+It matches our hint.
+This is what we're looking for.
 Let's add that to our hosts file.

 On a Mac:
 `sudo echo -n "45.76.9.79	slc.punk" >> /etc/hosts`